Environmental Allergies

 Pollen

-A Pollen allergy can occur all year-round, however is also a seasonal allergy that can have a higher occurrence during certain seasons such as spring and summer.
+A Pollen Allergy is an environmental allergy and can occur all year-round.
+However, it is also a seasonal allergy that can have a higher occurrence during certain seasons such as spring and summer.

 A Pollen allergy can also have increased symptoms based on the type of pollen the person is allergic to and based on where they live.